Aliases for FADD Gene

 GeneCards Summary for FADD Gene

-FADD (Fas (TNFRSF6)-Associated Via Death Domain) is a Protein Coding gene.
-Diseases associated with FADD include infections, recurrent, with encephalopathy, hepatic dysfunction, and cardiovasuclar malformations and fadd-related immunodeficiency.
-Among its related pathways are Pathways in cancer and NF-KappaB Family Pathway.
-GO annotations related to this gene include identical protein binding and tumor necrosis factor receptor binding.
+FADD (Fas Associated Via Death Domain) is a Protein Coding gene.
+Diseases associated with FADD include Infections, Recurrent, With Encephalopathy, Hepatic Dysfunction, And Cardiovasuclar Malformations and Otodental Dysplasia.
+Among its related pathways are TRAF Pathway and Activated TLR4 signalling.
+GO annotations related to this gene include identical protein binding and protease binding.

 UniProtKB/Swiss-Prot for FADD Gene